leon4rd/test/README.md

-## What do you call corn that joins the army?
-Kernel.
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.